Old Money Style Interior - Design: Key Elements and Inspiration

 -

-Old money style interior design has a quiet luxury feel, with quality antiques, rich fabrics, artwork, and subtle color palettes.
-Think timeless shapes, patinated finishes, and layers that look lived-in rather than trendy.
+Old money style interior design has a quiet luxury feel, with quality antiques, rich fabrics, artwork and subtle color palettes.
+Think timeless shapes, patinated finishes and layers that look collected rather than styled.

 -

-Start with thrift or vintage finds, focusing on classic silhouettes and natural materials.
+- Start with thrift or vintage finds.
+Look for classic silhouettes and natural materials.
 Prioritize one or two quality pieces per room.
-Fabrics like linen or cotton elevates even basics.
+Fabrics like linen or cotton elevate even the simplest basics.
 Avoid anything too shiny or over-styled.

 -